martinberlin/Remora/README.md

 ## Hardware list

-1. ESP32 Board (The cheapest one.
+1. ESP32 Board (The cheapest one in Alixpress/Ebay.
 Suggested 4,50€)
 2. Addressable LEDs [WS2812B](https://www.aliexpress.com/item/Individually-Addressable-RGB-LED-Strip-Light-WS2812B-SK6812-LED-Stripe-DC-5V-5050-Waterproof-Diode-Flexible/32864337987.html) (1 Mtr, 144 leds, about 10€)
 3. 1 mtr Aluminium profile (About 4€ in any store like Bauhaus)
 4. Additionally and if you use a Stripe larger as 72 elements then you will get a brown out error when many LEDs are on since USB delivers max.
 500mA so we recommend to give power from an external source than USB:
    [SANMIN 1PCS AC110V/220V-DC5V 3A 15W Isolated switch power supply module 220 to 5v](https://www.aliexpress.com/item/SANMIN-1PCS-AC110V-220V-DC5V-3A-15W-Isolated-switch-power-supply-module-220-to-5v-black/32842935108.html)
 5. Optional: [3D model to print the case](https://hackaday.io/project/166146-remora) In the project hackaday page you can file STL files for a simple case that fits a mini ESP32

+If you want to have a bigger panel, you can of course use any Led Matrix, we suggest the brand BTF-Lighting since they have awesome 22x22 or 44x11 matrix at affordable pricing.
 That and soldiering 3 cables plus additing an optional 220v to 5VDC converter will do it.
-Usually the data cable is on the middle, so soldiering 5V positive, ground and data to a PIN in the ESP32 is the only electronic schema that you will need to make it work.
+Usually the data cable is on the middle, so soldiering 5V positive, ground and data to GPIO19 in the ESP32 is the only electronic schema that you will need to make it work.
 Note: Check in others stores if you get a better price, in total should be not more than 19 € to put a one meter Stripe + Controller together.

 ## Electronic schematics